GENETAY/RobustClustering_project/.ipynb_checkpoints/README-checkpoint.md

 or on github https://github.com/GENETAY

 # Content
 It is a package of robust algorithms.
-One can find code and doc or examples for:
+One can find here some new python codes, doc or examples of code that are available in R of in python with some constrains that we got rid of:
 - ROBIN (initialisation procedure, see https://rdrr.io/github/brodsa/wrsk/man/ROBIN.html)
 - TClust (gaussian mixture model with trimming, EM algo, see https://cran.r-project.org/web/packages/tclust/index.html)
 - K-PDTM (robust EM algo based on trimming that computes distances between measures instead of between points, see https://arxiv.org/abs/1801.10346)